-Otherwise, set the centreller in manual mode with the valve stems onen.
-Before to - Otherwise, set the controller in manual mode with the valve stems open.
-Refer to Section 6.12 for more information. - 4.
-Cool the hot runner by running coolant through it until the nozzles and manifolds are at room temperature (< 25 °C or < 77 °F).
+Otherwise, set the controller in manual mode with the valve stems open.
+Refer to Section 6.12 for more information.

+- 4. Cool the hot runner by running coolant through it until the nozzles and manifolds are at room temperature (< 25 °C or < 77 °F).
 This may take 1/2 to 4 hours depending on the size of the hot runner. - 5.
 Lock out and tag the machine and controller.
 Refer to Section 2.5 for more information.